aws-samples/aws-net-guides/Containers/Deploy-.NET-Core-app-in-Windows-Containers-to-ECS/Readme.md

 The wizard creates all the files and configuration necessary for hosting an ASP.NET Core Web application in a container, although before deploying the solution, you'll need to edit the *Dockerfile* file to ensure it targets the same version of Windows Server used by the cluster.

-The Cluster Creation Wizard currently uses Windows Server version 1809, so you'll need to locate and open the *Dockerfile* in Visual Studio and then update all references of */dotnet/sdk:5.0* to */dotnet/aspnet:5.0-nanoserver-1809* or */dotnet/aspnet:3.1-nanoserver-1809* depending on the .NET version your application is running on.
+The Cluster Creation Wizard currently uses Windows Server 2019, so you'll need to locate and open the *Dockerfile* in Visual Studio and then update all references of */dotnet/sdk:5.0* to */dotnet/aspnet:5.0-nanoserver-1809* or */dotnet/aspnet:3.1-nanoserver-1809* depending on the .NET version your application is running on.
 Your file should be similar to that shown below:

 ```dockerfile
 FROM mcr.microsoft.com/dotnet/aspnet:5.0-nanoserver-1809 AS base